Arcanorum/rogueworld/guides/minimal_setup/MINIMAL_SETUP.md

 Here we will need to use the terminal (AKA command line) to input the commands to run.

-A new terminal can be opened within VSCode.
+A new terminal can be opened within VS Code.

 1. Top options bar
 2. Terminal